MainulDip/iOS-study/101-uikit-storyborad-1.md

 ### task
 - set the search field:
-    - set IBOutlet and IBAction for search btn (get and print the search input text)
+    - set `IBOutlet` and `IBAction` for search btn (get and print the search input text)
     - set the keyboard (soft) enter button bind with the text field search button
-    - UITextFieldDelegate: Implement from the viewController and add textFieldCustom.delegate = self (the view controller will be notified on text field event)
+    - `UITextFieldDelegate`: Implement from the viewController and add textFieldCustom.delegate = self (the view controller will be notified on text field event)
-    - textFielShouldReturn : this will bind the soft keyboard's return/go btn with the text field's search
+    - `textFielShouldReturn` : this will bind the soft keyboard's return/go btn with the text field's search
-    - textFieldCustom.endEditing(true) : this will dismiss the soft keyboard upon the search button pressed
+    - `textFieldCustom.endEditing(true)` : this will dismiss the soft keyboard upon the search button pressed
-    - textFieldDidEndEditing : its a delegated method, it will triggered when the soft keyboard's enter btn is pressed. can be used to clear the search's text
+    - `textFieldDidEndEditing` : its a delegated method, it will triggered when the soft keyboard's enter btn is pressed. can be used to clear the search's text
-    - textFieldShouldEndEditing : will trigger if user touche else where, or during the typing. can be used to validate the input text. true will dismiss the kyboard and the textFieldDidEndEditing method will be called
+    - `textFieldShouldEndEditing` : will trigger if user touche else where, or during the typing. can be used to validate the input text. true will dismiss the kyboard and the textFieldDidEndEditing method will be called

-    - touchesBegan : to track if user touched/clicked somewhere else other than the soft keyboard or desired places.
+    - `touchesBegan` : to track if user touched/clicked somewhere else other than the soft keyboard or desired places.
     -

 ### Lifecycle method's naming and functions: